PavanRangani/docs/docs/prd/investments/IPS.md

 ### IPS Summary

-- Shows data of the latest active IPS (Here active means IPS which is not in draft)
+- Shows latest IPS (Doesn't matter its Draft or not)

 ### Current